What Is A Dust Storm, And How Does It Form?

 What Is A Dust Storm?

-A dust storm is a meteorological event that predominantly occurs in arid and semi-arid regions when large sections of fine loose dirt and sand are picked up by strong winds and blown into the atmosphere.
+A dust storm is defined as a meteorological event that primarily occurs in arid and semi-arid regions when large sections of loose dirt and sand are picked up by strong winds and blown into the atmosphere.
 It creates a dense wall of dust that can stretch for miles and be thousands of feet in height.

 Also called a sandstorm, this meteorological occurrence creates a wall of dust that can stretch for miles and be thousands of feet high.
 Strong winds can transport and displace large quantities of dust or sand over hundreds or thousands of miles during this process.